 Formal budgetary integration is employed as a management control device during the year, and encumbrance accounting is not used by the District.
 Budgeted amounts included in the accompanying financial statements include the original adopted and final budget amounts.

 (3) Pension Information

-The schedule of the District's proportionate share of the net pension liability/(asset) and the schedule of the District's pension contributions are intended to show information for 10 years.
-Additional years will be displayed as they become available.
+The schedule of the District's proportionate share of the net pension liability/(asset) and the schedule of the District's pension contributions show information for 10 years.

 OTHER SUPPLEMENTARY INFORMATION